CS-DS-125/125book/py4e_rst/02-variables.rst

 ..
 [2]
-   See https://en.wikipedia.org/wiki/Mnemonic for an extended description of the word “mnemonic”.
+   See https://en.wikipedia.org/wiki/Mnemonic for an extended description of the word "mnemonic".